For researchers - AFSA new branding (3)

 In the Netherlands

-In the USA
+In the US

-The Consolidated Appropriations Act, 2023 has provided funding to federal agencies for various initiatives aimed at increasing transparency, developing new approaches, encouraging rehoming and providing sanctuary for chimpanzees formally used in research.
+The Consolidated Appropriations Act, 2023 provided funding to federal agencies for various initiatives aimed at increasing transparency, developing new approaches, encouraging rehoming and providing sanctuary for chimpanzees formally used in research.

-The National Center for Advancing Translational Sciences has established new centres to strengthen the use of organ-on-a-chip, or tissue chip, technology to develop drugs and potentially reduce the need for animals in research with a US $31M investment.
+In 2024, the NIH’s National Center for Advancing Translational Sciences has established new centres to strengthen the use of organ-on-a-chip, or tissue chip, technology to develop drugs and potentially reduce the need for animals in research with a US $31M investment.

 In the UK and EU